 Washington County operates a Transfer Station/Construction, Demolition and Debris (CD&D) landfill that accepts most waste.
 We DO NOT accept hazardous waste of any type.
-The Transfer Station/CD&D Landfill is located on St. Rose-Lebanon Road and has the same operating hours as the metal/white goods recycling center.
+The Transfer Station/CD&D Landfill is located on St. Rose-Lebanon Road.

 Where or who do I contact should I have questions about solid waste issues?

 Contact Brad Langford, Solid Waste Coordinator, at 1-859-336-7700.

 Who do I call about getting an address?